janaalbader28/Parallel-Task-Scheduling-for-Deadline-Oriented-System/README.md

 ##  Objective

-- ** Measure the performance of the sequential code to identify the execution time, the most time-consuming part of the code and the parts to be parallelized.
+- Measure the performance of the sequential code to identify the execution time, the most time-consuming part of the code and the parts to be parallelized.
-- ** Develop a parallel code version that uses multiple processing units to improve performance.
+- Develop a parallel code version that uses multiple processing units to improve performance.
-- **Text-to-Speech Audio**: compare the performance of the sequential and parallel code to assess improvements in execution time and efficiency.
+- compare the performance of the sequential and parallel code to assess improvements in execution time and efficiency.

 ---